/

 Additional Considerations

-• Many BNPL users lack full understanding of product terms, fees, and credit reporting implications, raising the need for educational outreach.
+• Many BNPL users lack a full understanding of product terms, fees, and emerging credit reporting implications, increasing the need for clearer education and transparency.

-• BNPL’s share of total household debt remains modest for now, but rapid growth and stacking create future risk exposure, especially in segments with minimal financial literacy or volatile incomes.
+• BNPL’s share of total household debt remains relatively modest, but rapid growth and loan stacking create forward-looking risk exposure, especially among financially vulnerable segments.

 Emerging BNPL Trends to Watch